techmagus/iam/content/en-ph/projects/creations/various-communities.md

 - Years: 1998–2007
 - Platforms: WebRing; eGroups and Y!
 Clubs (later combined as Y!
 Groups)

 During these same years, I was also active in managing webrings and mailing lists/groups.
-There were many large webrings and mailing lists which were transferred to me, or I tookover after the account of the original owners expired.
-Where needed, I established new guidelines, assigned new moderators, and developed programs to revitalised these communities.
+There were many large webrings and mailing lists which were transferred to me, or I took over after the account of the original owners expired.
+Where needed, I established new guidelines, assigned new moderators, and developed programs to revitalise these communities.

 ---